SCALEit-eG/scaleit-interfaces-specification/Security/README.md

 - 200 OK: license found and deleted
 - 401 Unauthorized: no key provided
 - 403 Forbidden: key is not authorized for the app
-- 404 Not found: no license for license ID
+- 404 Not found: no license for license ID or app not found

+### PUT /transfer/apps/{aid}/licensekey
+Request to send the license key to the specified app.

+Route parameters:
+- aid: string, required
+    - ID of the app

+Response codes:
+- 200 OK: license found and deleted
+- 404 Not found: app not found

 ## Licensing - System Information